 In a nutshell

 Tembo is a great service.
 They’ll help you get on the property ladder with unique options to increase the amount you can borrow and boost your deposit.
-Plus, they’ll search every mortgage out there to get the best one for you.
+Plus, they’ll search every mortgage possible (over 100 lenders) to get the best one for you.
 And, if you already have a property they can help you switch deals too.
 It’s an impressive 5 stars from us.

 cracked open 🥥